nautechsystems/nautilus_trader/docs/concepts/orders.md

 Orders are one of the fundamental building blocks of any algorithmic trading strategy.
 NautilusTrader has unified a large set of order types and execution instructions from standard to more advanced, to offer as much of an exchanges available functionality as possible.
-This allows traders to define certain conditions and instructions for order execution and management, which allows essentially any type of trading strategy to be created.
+This enables traders to define certain conditions and instructions for order execution and management, facilitating the creation of virtually any type of trading strategy.

 ## Overview